Maguss: History

 Ondrej Tokar first conceived of Maguss in July 2014, and later formed the Software Company Mawa s.r.o., a remote indie team based in Central Europe.
 By June 2015, the team had a prototype of a Maguss Wand ready for a kickstarter campaign, which launched a month later.
 On October 10, 2017, Maguss launched on Indiegogo, eventually reaching 214% of targeted funding within 30 days.
 Game testing followed until November 10.
 December 2017 saw the end of the IndieGogo campaign and the launch of the closed alpha iteration.
 Maguss was set for a soft beta launch in February 2018, to last until December 2018.

 Maguss Wand

-Part of Maguss's development was plans for the creation of a device that mimicked a magic wand.
+Part of Magusss development was plans for the creation of a device that mimicked a magic wand.
 The Maguss Wand was to provide an immersive approach to spellcasting—instead of drawing glyphs on their mobile device, players would be able to trace them in the air instead.
 The prototype designs of the Maguss Wand showed a 350mm long plastic body with a single button and micro USB port for charging, compatible with Android (version 4.1 Jellybean and newer) and iOS (version 7), and tethering to mobile devices using BLE (Bluetooth Low Energy).
 The wand would offer customization by replacing the grip, tip, and metal rings.
 However, the wand was never produced beyond prototypes that were not distributed to users, nor were crowdfunding contributions ever directly refunded, though compensation was offered in the form of in-game credit.